 If this is Trump’s plan, he can’t say so directly, and is therefore forced to officially focus only on the economic benefit to the U.S. as his primary motivation.

-One thing is sure: Netanyahu is doing everything he can to make friends in the Muslim world, and with the normalization of relations with Chad, his efforts are starting to pay off.We value your comments!
-Please weigh in on our comment section below.
+One thing is sure: Netanyahu is doing everything he can to make friends in the Muslim world, and with the normalization of relations with Chad, his efforts are starting to pay off.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com